 There are many different types of love.
 Some people feel butterflies when they're infatuated with someone special; happy couples married for years have a deep, profound attachment to each other; and a parent's love for their children is often regarded as the strongest love one can experience.
 But when it comes to romance, the feelings of love and being in love are separate and depend on the stage of your relationship.

-If you're wondering what it means to be in love vs. loving another person, read on to learn what the experts have to say about these two emotions.
+If you're wondering what it means to be in love vs. loving another person, we asked romance and relationship expert Theresa E. DiDonato, Ph.D., marriage therapist Kathy McCoy, Ph.D., and clinical psychologist Randi Gunther, Ph.D. to walk us through the difference between these two emotions.

 The Psychology Behind Love

 You may have used the phrases "being in love" and "loving someone" interchangeably, but there are a few differences between them and how we process feelings in relationships.